jaynewey/charm-icons/docs/ICON_GUIDELINES.md

 # Icon Guidelines

 To keep `charm-icons` somewhat consistent, some guidelines are outlined.
-They are designed to be restrictive, but not _too_ restrictive as this could flexibility.
+They are designed to be restrictive, but not _too_ restrictive to avoid hindering flexibility.

 ## Design